These are just my solutions: no guarantees they are correct!

 "Which path would your brother tell me leads to the cannibals?" then

 go that way.
-Or to ask just 1 person: "If I were to ask you which
+Or to ask just one person: "If I were to ask you which

 path leads to the cannibals, what would you say?" and go the other way.